On a Class of Hypergeometric Diagonals: Algebraicity and Hadamard grade

 {\bf Acknowledgements.} We are grateful to Jakob Steininger, who provided a combinatorial idea which led us to the proof of Lemma~\ref{lem:1}, and to Herwig Hauser for his interest and engaging questions which led to Section~\ref{sec:alg-grade}.
-Alin~Bostan was supported in part by \href{https://specfun.inria.fr/chyzak/DeRerumNatura/}{DeRerumNatura} ANR-19-CE40-0018 and Sergey~Yurkevich was fully supported by the Austrian Science Fund FWF, P-313338.
+We also thank the referees and Wadim Zudilin for their helpful comments.